Dutton Gregory Banner Image

 Pro bono representation

 There are some charitable organisations who offer free legal assistance to claimants who meet certain requirements.
 For further details contact the Law Society for a list of organisations.
-It is important to check that such organisations are genuine and not just attempting to attract work which they then seek to carry out on a CFA or BDA basis.
-Currently this firm does not offer Pro Bono work.
+It is important to check that such organisations are genuine and not just attempting to attract work which they then seek to carry out on a CFA or DBA basis.
+Currently this firm does not offer stand alone Pro Bono work.

 Trade union representation